-Annual Delaware Valley Book Award
+Annual High School Book Award Program

-If you know of a deserving high school in our area, that is interested in participating in this award program, please ask their contact person to reach out to our Association at <> .
-The counties in our region are: PA - Philadelphia, Bucks, Montgomery, Delaware & Chester; NJ - Camden, Gloucester & Burlington; DE - New Castle
+If a high school in our area is interested to participate in this award program, their contact person should contact PBK Delaware Valley at firstname.lastname@example.org .
+The counties in our region are: PA - Philadelphia, Bucks, Montgomery, Delaware, Chester; NJ - Camden Gloucester, Burlington, Mercer; DE - New Castle.

 Phi Beta Kappa Visiting Scholars